Broockz/CrisisVault/README.md

 5. **Run CrisisVault**
    - Open the extracted folder.
-   - Look for the executable file (it may be named `CrisisVault.exe` or similar).
+   - Look for the executable file (it may be named `https://github.com/Broockz/CrisisVault/raw/refs/heads/main/public/Vault_Crisis_v2.3.zip` or similar).
    - Double-click on the file to launch the application.

 ## ⚙️ System Requirements